Chart Color Schemes

 Educational achievement in Woodend places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Woodend's residents aged 15 and above exhibit high educational attainment, with 39.3% holding university qualifications compared to the broader Victorian average of 21.7%.
-This figure is also higher than the SA4 region average of 25.4%, indicating a significant educational advantage for Woodend residents.
-Bachelor degrees are the most common at 23.5%, followed by postgraduate qualifications (10.2%) and graduate diplomas (5.6%).
-Vocational credentials are also prominent, with 29.0% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.3%) and certificates (17.7%).
+In Woodend, 39.3% of residents aged 15 and above have university qualifications, surpassing the broader benchmarks of 21.7% in Rest of Vic. and 25.4% in the SA4 region.
+This high educational attainment is driven by bachelor degrees (23.5%), postgraduate qualifications (10.2%), and graduate diplomas (5.6%).
+Vocational credentials are also prominent, with 29.0% of residents holding such qualifications, including advanced diplomas (11.3%) and certificates (17.7%).
 Educational participation is notably high in Woodend, with 30.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education